cooperpellaton/Kleenex-Facial-Tissues-with-Sass/README.md

 Place all of the files in our repository into the `home/root` folder.
 Now, from your SSH screen connection to the Edison, simply run: `node index.js` and then go to the IP of your Edison in the browser.
 Your terminal should look like this:
 ![](screenshots/term1.png)

-When a vibration occurs you should see some more events like this:
+When a sound is heard you should see some more events like this:
 ![](screenshots/term2.png)

 If you did everything correctly you should see something like this: